 3. Go for a Short Haircut

 Get a short haircut (shoulder-length) and opt for a style that makes your hair look voluminous.
-Long fine hair ends up looking flat and thinner as the length weighs them down.
-Shorter fine hair looks thicker and voluminous.
+Long, fine hair looks flat and thinner as the length weighs them down.
+Shorter, fine hair looks thicker and voluminous.
 For example, a simple bob with subtle layers can give your fine tresses a wonderful texture.
-Else, go for a haircut with layers.
+Otherwise, go for a haircut with layers.
 They add dimension and body to your hair.

 4. Color Your Hair